Xunnamius/hashnav/README.md

 Do note that this bad boy is **STILL IN BETA** and as such probably contains a few bugs that I have yet to find whilst testing the hell out of it these past few days.
 I'll stomp them as I come across them, but if you happen across any yourself, **don't hesitate to file an issue** (or fork the project and stomp a few yourself) and I'll hop right on it.

-Feel free to file an issue if you see any errors/typos/broken links in the README file as well.
+Feel free to file an issue if you see any errors/typos/broken links in the README/Documentation files as well.
 Thanks!

 *Check the change log for more information on releases!*
-For demos and example code, check out this git page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It's really cool :D")
+For beautiful demos and example code, check out this git page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It's really cool :D")
 Be sure to read the [full documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md "It's really cool :D") to understand the *full power* of this class.

 How to Use